Language selection

 Where habitat violations are identified, fishery officers may issue warnings or directions to bring an individual into compliance or they may undertake investigations and lay charges, if warranted.
 These enforcement actions follow a three-pillar approach starting with education, shared stewardship, and stakeholder engagement.
 This is followed by monitoring, control and surveillance, and finally, major cases and special investigations.

-Infographic: Dedicated hours to verify compliance and enforce fish and fish habitat protection provisions - fiscal year 2019-20
+Infographic: Dedicated hours by fishery officers to verify compliance and enforce fish and fish habitat protection provisions - fiscal year 2019-20

 Infographic showing fishery officer hours and enforcement activities in fiscal year 2019-20, as described in Section 2.4.